 Technically, menopause is the time when a woman experiences no menstrual period consistently for a year.
 Perimenopause is that span which leads to this clinical milestone.
 The symptoms may start occurring earlier but most women start experiencing the physical and emotional alterations of perimenopause during the late 40s when the monthly cycles start altering and the production of female sex hormones become unpredictable.

 Some women have difficulty during the menopause while others may not suffer from any kind of uncomfortable symptoms.
 But the fluctuations of hormone levels can lead to night sweats, hot flushes, aches and pain, irregular period cycles, an alteration in sex drive, mood swings, bladder control difficulty, changes in appearance and texture of the skin, disruption in sleep patterns and memory loss.
 Some of these symptoms can be linked to other clinical conditions as well.

-You will need to undergo various tests to ensure whether you have reached menopause or started perimeopause.
+You might need to undergo various tests to ensure whether you have reached menopause or started perimenopause.
 In Canada, the doctor and the patient works together to discuss the symptoms and what can be attributed to it.

 Menopause is a natural part of a woman’s health and aging process.
 In Canada, menopause treatment is not given unless the symptoms turn uncomfortable.
 The hormone menopause guidelines state that if the symptoms are not bothersome, then you need not undergo any treatment.
 The first and foremost thing is to have a healthy lifestyle.

 There are several treatment options which you can choose according to your suitability.
 Some doctors recommend a combination of the available therapies for getting a desired effect.
 Here are some of the most common treatment options: